 - Professor Michael Gatzoulis and Dr Kostas Dimopoulos: mechanisms of adult congenital heart disease; disease management, late outcomes and prognostication; pregnancy and heart disease

 - Dr John Wort: pulmonary arterial hypertension disease mechanism and evaluation of advanced therapies

-Researchers active in heart assessment and imaging research in the Trust are:
+Researchers active in heart assessment and imaging research at our hospitals are:

 - Dr Raad Mohiaddin: cardiovascular magnetic resonance in congenital heart disease, vascular imaging of the arterial wall and magnetic resonance angiography, imaging for interventional procedures and assessment of pulmonary arterial hypertension, quantitative blood flow measurements, flow visualization and wall stress/strain analysis